Elisabet Ney Museum Is Former Home & Studio of Pioneering Female Sculptor

 The museum’s collection includes a number of Ney’s sculptures, as well as her personal belongings and photographs.
 One of the highlights of the museum is the marble sculpture “Lady Macbeth,” which is considered one of Ney’s masterpieces.
 The museum also displays a collection of portraits of notable figures, including philosopher Friedrich Nietzsche and President Woodrow Wilson.

 In addition to its permanent collection, the Elisabet Ney Museum hosts rotating exhibitions and events, such as artist talks and workshops.
-The museum is a fascinating destination for art lovers and history buffs alike, offering a glimpse into the life and work of a trail blazing female artist.
+The museum is a lovely spot to learn about art, or just to enjoy the beautiful grounds in the middle of Hyde Park in Central Austin.